unfoldingWord-dev/android-gogs-client/README.md

 ##Installation
 To use this library your Android project must be configured to use the JCenter or Maven Central repositories.

-Add the following to your package dependencies and build your project.
+Add the following to your package dependencies and sync gradle.
 ```
 compile 'org.unfoldingword.tools:gogs-client:1.0.0'
 ```